RayBenefield/dev-xp/worklog.md

 # Worklog

+## #31

+Spent a bit of scattered time exploring how to setup rollup for a CLI script.
+Had to figure out some details around making the output executable and adding a shebang for the output, but I got it all figured out.
+Then I merged it and master isn't building because I tried to use `Object.values` in like Node 6 or something.
+So I'll fix that in the morning.
+But rollup should be working now just fine and I can move forward.
+I still don't find the project root properly so I'm going to do that next, but I've got a solid start at least.

 ## #28, #29, #30

 Got a simple `kd ls` command working with pretty printing.
 Now I realize that I